12. Menus

 these can be found in various other Packages.

-in “sublime-menu”.
-This will display a list of all menu resource files known to
+To view them: Tools ‣ Command Palette ‣ View Package File: and type in “sublime-menu”.
+This will display a list of all menu resource files known to Sublime Text.

 All of these menus are customizable, but how to do so is neither intuitive, nor is it per the current documentation (or at minimum the current documentation on it is unclear).
 Here’s how to do it.

-10.1.
+12.1.
 Customizing Menus

 If you haven’t already done so, go ahead and open Sublime Text’s default main menu:

-Tools > Command Palette > View Package File> type “sublime-menu Main”
+Tools ‣ Command Palette ‣ View Package File > type “sublime-menu Main”

-to select it, and hit [Enter] to open it.
+to select it, and hit Enter to open it.

 Notice that it is read only.
 Also notice that it “appears” to be in the folder